Electric-Coin-Company/zcash-android-wallet-sdk/docs/-sdk-synchronizer/cancel-send.md

 Overrides [Synchronizer.cancelSend](../-synchronizer/cancel-send.md)

 Attempts to cancel a previously sent transaction.
-Typically, cancellation is only an option if the transaction has not yet been submitted to the server.
+Transactions can only be cancelled during the calculation phase before they've been submitted to the server.
+This method will return false when it is too late to cancel.
+This logic is delegated to the activeTransactionManager, which knows the state of the given transaction.

 ### Parameters